jundalisay/spblist/content/en/research/hume/essays/part-1/4-first-principles-government.md

 They are, therefore, secondary and not the original principles of government.

-Self-interest is the expectation of particular rewards, distinct from the general protection which we receive from government.
+**Self-interest is the expectation of particular rewards, distinct from the general protection which we receive from government.**

 The magistrate’s authority must be antecedently established in order to produce this expectation.

 The prospect of reward may augment his authority with regard to some particular persons; but can never give birth to it, with regard to the public.
-Men naturally look for the greatest favours from their friends and acquaintance; and therefore, the hopes of any considerable number of the state would never center in any particular set of men, if these men had no other title to magistracy, and had no separate influence over the opinions of mankind.
+Men naturally look for the greatest favours from their friends and acquaintance.

+Therefore, the hopes of any considerable number of the state would never center in any particular set of men, if these men had no other title to magistracy, and had no separate influence over the opinions of mankind.

 The same observation may be extended to the other two principles of fear and affection.
 No man would have any reason to fear the fury of a tyrant, if he had no authority over any but from fear; since, as a single man, his bodily force can reach but a small way, and all the farther power he possesses must be founded either on our own opinion, or on the presumed opinion of others.